강의

 Section 2.
 Page Router Core Summary

-(Optional Course) We'll quickly explore the Page Router that has been provided since the early release of Next.js along with the project.
+(Optional) We'll quickly explore the Page Router, which has been provided since the early release of Next.js along with the project.

-At the same time, we'll also examine what inconveniences and technical limitations the Page Router has.
+At the same time, we'll also examine what inconveniences and technical limitations exist in the Page Router.

 Section 2.
 Introducing Page Router